Yoga by Nature

 I came to Mindfulness as a mum of two young children, looking for gentle ways of parenting and relating to my husband during this transformative stage in our lives.
 I particularly wanted to find a way to let go of habits which I perceived to be unhelpful at the time.
 From a young age I always knew that “there was something else out there” and it wasn't until parenthood that a good friend encouraged me to follow my heart towards spiritual development and practice.
 Initially I tried to practice alone and read books by influential Buddhist and secular teachers.
 Eventually however I recognised the importance of practicing with a group and luckily found the local mindfulness group, Poppy Seed Sangha in North Fife.
 Many years on I now co-facilitate the group with a few others.
-Poppy Seed Sangha is held in the gentle Zen tradition of Plum Village and Thich Nhat Hanh and I am now an ordained member of his core community "Tiep Hien".
+Poppy Seed Sangha is held in the gentle Zen tradition of Plum Village and the late Thich Nhat Hanh.
 It is a very beautiful practice, inclusive, engaged and progressive and at the same time full of light and joy.